 We communicate with our clients frequently via phone, email, and in person.
 The following are just a few ways:

 We have two major survey initiatives that help us to monitor client satisfaction: our Point-in-Time survey and our Client Loyalty Survey.
 We send our Point-in-Time survey to every user after we’ve closed a Help Desk ticket, which gives them the opportunity to share more about their experience and provide feedback.
-We send our Client Loyalty Survey once a year to key client contacts.
+We send our Client Loyalty Survey every quarter.
 It’s a quick survey that asks questions about the overall service we’ve provided to our clients and asks them to rate how likely they are to recommend Apogee IT Services to a friend or colleague (Net Promoter Score).